Skip to content

 # Load a model

-# Train the model
+# Train the model on the Package Segmentation dataset

-results = model.train(data='package-seg.yaml', epochs=100, imgsz=640)
+results = model.train(data="package-seg.yaml", epochs=100, imgsz=640)

-yolo segment train data=package-seg.yaml model=yolov8n-seg.pt epochs=100 imgsz=640
+yolo segment train data=package-seg.yaml model=yolo11n-seg.pt epochs=100 imgsz=640

 Sample Data and Annotations